erikacolette29/The-Final-Frontier/README.md

 ## Attributions ##
 I would like to make a disclaimer and thank all these resources for making my site possible.
-These are not my sounds, images, or fonts and no changes were made.
+These are not my sounds, icons, or fonts and no changes were made.

 Sounds are from [freesound.org](https://freesound.org/)
 Title: "Scotty Star Fleet.mp3"